AACOMAS Application Timeline (2026-2027): Deadlines & Tips

 Most osteopathic schools will automatically send you a secondary once your primary is verified.
 Some are just fee payments, but many include school-specific essays that evaluate fit and commitment.

 You should have done this in your school research, but continue to do deep dives into each school’s mission, curriculum structure (e.g., block vs. systems), and clinical training sites so you understand the programs and can reflect that in your answers.
 Timeliness does matter.
-Many schools interpret a slow response as lack of interest.
-Submit your secondaries quickly, but not sloppily – this is where most applicants lose momentum.
+Many schools interpret a slow response as a lack of interest.
+Submit your secondaries quickly, but not sloppily - this is where most applicants lose momentum.

 11. Prepare for DO Interviews